 What I have here in red is the MapR architecture and what's in green is the HDFS architecture for NFS.
 On the left-hand side, you'll see that I have application servers, so that could be a web server or an app server of any kind sending over log files, so there's a lot of log file generation that gets pushed into Hadoop.
 I have an edge node, which is often very common, where you'll run the NFS gateway as well as have security set up so that you can't log in directly to cluster from a client node – you have to go through your edge node.
 Then, of course, the cluster nodes and if you notice over here, MapR is just all data nodes.
 With HDFS, they have a name node.
 MapR does not; it's not necessary.

 Let's get into the value of MapR NFS and again, why it's superior.
 Let's just go through a use case where I have an application server.
 I'm going to go ahead and push a 5GB log file into the cluster via the edge node.
 With MapR, the app server can just mount the edge server and really mount it and just write its data into a path with /mapr and then a cluster name and then a path.
 It's very easy for these application and web servers to just say, "I'm going to write to a path.”
 Write that log file in, it actually is a pass-through, basically.
 The NFS gateway becomes a pass-through.
-It converts the NFS protocol to the MapR file system protocol.
+It converts the NFS protocol to the MapR Distributed File and Object Store protocol.
 It compresses the data, compresses the file and chunks it up, and sends it over to the data nodes.
 This 5 gig could ultimately maybe only be 2 gig as it's pushed into the cluster.
 It's very clean, very scalable, used again by many customers of MapR, almost let's just say 100% of MapR customers are using MapR NFS.